I7-Examples/When-in-Rome-2/docs/source.txt

 	list the contents of the Office, as a sentence, tersely, listing marked items only, prefacing with is/are, including contents and giving brief inventory information;
 	say "."

-The X1 Probe kit is a heavy closed openable container in the Office on Floor Fifty-One.
+The X1 Probe kit is a closed openable container in the Office on Floor Fifty-One.
+The weight is heavy.
 Understand "large" and "cardboard" and "box" and "picture" and "mars" as the kit.
 The kit is papery.
 It is enterable.
 The description is "[if we have examined the kit]A[otherwise]Left for you, along with the Visitor itself, by the representatives of the Office of Alien Protocol.
 It is a[end if] large cardboard box containing everything you need to launch your very own alien Visitor back into space.
 By way of example, it has a cheery full-color telescope picture of Mars on the side."
 After opening the Probe kit when the kit has not been open: say "You pull open the top of the Probe Kit, revealing the large [pod].

 Packed beneath it are the heavier pieces: [a propulsion unit] and [a life-support unit].
 [The instruction booklet] has fallen down the side, along with [the blank label] you will need to address the probe."